mabdn/fprime-spaceposts/doc/Transceiver/SoftwareDesignDocument.md

 Consequently, it is a wise decision to model the interaction of users with the satellite for SpacePosts separately from the storage logic.

-The interaction logic, which is encapuslated here in the `Transceiver`, can thus be replaced to realize the SpacePosts system with different interaction rules, if needed.
+The interaction logic, which is encapsulated here in the `Transceiver`, can thus be replaced to realize the SpacePosts system with different interaction rules if needed.
 ## Requirements
 ### Functional Requirements
 Requirement | Description | Verification Method